hingels/Hello-World/README.md

-# This is a simple program that tests GitHub
+# This is a simple file to test GitHub
 # By hingels